TiinaTuuliaS/TiinaTuuliaS/README.md

 - 👋 Hi, I’m @TiinaTuuliaS
 - 👀 I’m interested in web development, databases, LLM, AI developing, flea markets, styles, gym, cycling and gaming!
-- 🌱 I’m currently learning to code, but also learning to take it easy and not overthink and stress so much :)
+- 🌱 I’m currently looking for a junior postition in  tech :)
 - 💞️ I’m looking to collaborate on fun entry level development projects!
 - 📫 How to reach me - you can reach me here at github or at instagram = tiinatuuliasi
 - 😄 Pronouns: she/her